espspinix/philips-airpurifier-coap/README.md

 This is a `Local Push` integration for Philips airpurifiers.
 Currently only encrypted-CoAP is implemented.

-The repository is a fork of https://github.com/betaboon/ which I had to create because the original repository is no longer maintained.
+The repository is a fork of https://github.com/betaboon/ and https://github.com/asztalosdani/ which I had to create because the original repository is no longer maintained.

 ## Install:

-Add `https://github.com/rkuralev/philips-airpurifier-coap.git` as custom-repository in [HACS](https://hacs.xyz/docs/faq/custom_repositories/)
+Add `https://github.com/espspinix/philips-airpurifier-coap.git` as custom-repository in [HACS](https://hacs.xyz/docs/faq/custom_repositories/)

 ## Setup: